 (2) Notwithstanding any other provision of this Act, where the Commissioner is satisfied that it is not practicable to obtain the signature of a person required by this Act to sign a statement, the Commissioner may accept the statement for registration without its being signed by that person, but a person is not relieved of the requirement to sign a statement and a statement not signed by any person is not, by reason only of its registration under this Act, evidence relating to that person’s interest in a business.

-[Section 15 amended by No. 40 of 1976 s.
+[Section 15 amended: No. 40 of 1976 s.
 12.]

 16. Verification of particulars